eightbithero/underarmor/index.md

 <video src="images/video/demo01.mp4" autoplay loop preload></video>

 ## About the game
 The game is about exploring abyssal mazes.
 Every game session is unique based on level procedure generation.
 During the NES era there was no similar game.
-The main purpose of this profject was to apply modern development approaches and gamedev practices to the old-fashioned gaming platform.
+The main purpose of this project was to apply modern development approaches and gamedev practices to the old-fashioned gaming platform.

 It was my childhood dream to make my own videogame.
 During 1980s-1990s in Russia the most common videogame console was a bootlegged version of NES called Dendy.
 The market was full of pirated Japan, European and North American releases.
 However not every game that existed was available.
 And i dreamt to make my own game one day.
 The most difficult parts of developing was to overcome video hardware limitations and to understand the principles of audio processing unit.